-The injection of sulfur into the stratosphere by explosive volcanic eruptions has important ramifications for the Earth's climate.
-Sulfur-containing gases emitted by volcanic eruptions, including SO2 and H2S, lead to the formation of liquid sulfate aerosols.
-In the stratosphere, sulfate aerosols have a lifetime on the order of years.
-These aerosols scatter incoming solar radiation and absorb infrared radiation, leading to a net decrease in radiation reaching the Earth's surface and associated cooling (Robock, 2000).
+The injection of sulphur into the stratosphere by explosive volcanic eruptions has important ramifications for the Earth's climate.
+Sulphur-containing gases emitted by volcanic eruptions, including SO_2 and H_2S , lead to the formation of liquid sulphate aerosols.
+In the stratosphere, sulphate aerosols have a lifetime on the order of years.
+These aerosols scatter incoming

-Reconstructions of the history of climatic forcing by past eruptions have a long history (Lamb, 1970) and are an important ingredient in an understanding of past climate variability.
-Volcanic reconstructions have been extensively used to understand climate variability in instrumental and proxybased climate records (Crowley et al., 2008; Hegerl et al., 2007; Masson-Delmotte et al., 2013; Sigl et al., 2015) and have been used to show that volcanism is the dominant natural driver of climate variability in the Earth's recent past (Schurer et al., 2013).
-Volcanic reconstructions are also increasingly being used to understand the role of sudden climate changes in the evolution of past societies as recorded in documentary and archaeological archives (Ludlow et al., 2013; Oppenheimer, 2011; Toohey et al., 2016a).
+5 solar radiation and absorb infrared radiation, leading to a net decrease in radiation reaching the Earth's surface, and associated cooling (Robock, 2000).

-Volcanic forcing reconstructions provide essential boundary conditions for climate model simulations which aim to reproduce past climate variability.
-In one commonly used methodology, climate models take as input reconstructed volcanic forcing datasets, which prescribe certain physical aspects of the volcanic stratospheric sulfate aerosol.
-More recently, climate models have been coupled with prognostic aerosol microphysical modules, which allow for the explicit simulation of the growth, transport, and removal of stratospheric aerosols (e.g. English et al., 2013; Mills et al., 2016; Timmreck, 2012; Toohey et al., 2011).
-For these models, simulating the effects of volcanic eruptions on climate requires estimates of the amount of sulfur injected into the stratosphere and the time and location of that injection.
-Prognostic aerosol modelling, however, comes with an associated computational expense, and many model simulations continue to use prescribed aerosol forcing sets as input.
-The Easy Volcanic Aerosol (EVA) forcing generator is a simple and flexible module which produces stratospheric aerosol properties for use in climate models when given the sulfur injection magnitude, time, and approximate location (Toohey et al., 2016b).
-EVA therefore provides the bridge necessary to allow different types of models to use time series of volcanic stratospheric sulfur injection (VSSI) as a common basis for volcanic forcing.
+Reconstructions of the history of climatic forcing by past eruptions have a long history (Lamb, 1970), and are an important ingredient in an understanding of past climate variability.
+Volcanic reconstructions have been extensively used to understand climate variability in instrumental and proxy-based climate records (Crowley et al., 2008; Hegerl et al., 2007; Masson-

+- 10 Delmotte et al., 2013; Sigl et al., 2015), and have been used to show that volcanism is the dominant natural driver of climate variability in the Earth's recent past (Schurer et al., 2013).
+Volcanic reconstructions are also increasingly being used to understand the role of sudden climate changes in the evolution of past societies as recorded in documentary and archaeological archives (Ludlow et al., 2013; Oppenheimer, 2011; Toohey et al., 2016a). - Volcanic forcing reconstructions provide essential boundary conditions for climate model simulations which aim to 15 reproduce past climate variability.
+In one commonly used methodology, climate models take as input reconstructed volcanic forcing data sets, which prescribe certain physical aspects of the volcanic stratospheric sulphate aerosol.
+More recently, climate models have been coupled with prognostic aerosol microphysical modules, which allow the explicit simulation of the growth, transport and removal of stratospheric aerosols (e.g., English et al., 2013; Mills et al., 2016; Timmreck, 2012; Toohey et al., 2011).
+For these models, simulating the effects of volcanic eruptions on climate requires estimates of the - 20 amount of sulphur injected into the stratosphere, and the time and location of that injection.
+Prognostic aerosol modeling comes however with an associated computational expense, and many model simulations continue to use prescribed aerosol forcing sets as input.
+The Easy Volcanic Aerosol (EVA) forcing generator is a simple and flexible module which produces stratospheric aerosol properties for use in climate models when given the sulphur injection magnitude, time and approximate location (Toohey et al., 2016b).
+EVA therefore provides the bridge necessary to allow different types of models to use time - 25 series of volcanic stratospheric sulphur injection (VSSI) as a common basis volcanic forcing data set.
 For eruptions since approximately 1979, VSSIs can be estimated based on satellite observations of the initial SO2 plume (Bluth et al., 1997; Carn et al., 2016; Clerbaux et al., 2008; Guo et al., 2004; Höpfner et al., 2015; Read et al., 1993).
-Prior to the satellite era, information on the sulfur injection can be inferred from different records, including optical measurements (Sato et al., 1993; Stothers, 1996, 2001), geologic information on the on the eruptive magnitude and volatile content of the erupted magma (Metzner et al., 2012; Scaillet et al., 2003; Self, 2004; Self and King, 1996), and ice cores (Ammann et al., 2003; Clausen and Hammer, 1988; Robock and Free, 1995; Zielinski, 1995).
+Prior to the satellite era, information on the sulphur injection can be inferred from different records, including optical measurements (Sato et al., 1993; Stothers, 1996, 2001), geologic information on the on the eruptive magnitude and volatile content of the - 30 erupted magma (Metzner et al., 2012; Scaillet et al., 2003; Self, 2004; Self and King, 1996), and ice cores (Ammann et al., 2003; Clausen and Hammer, 1988; Robock and Free, 1995; Zielinski, 1995).
 Ice cores in particular provide long records with unequalled temporal accuracy and precision of volcanic eruptions from around the globe (Cole-Dai, 2010; Robock and Free, 1995).